Charlotte Christian College and Theological Seminary is pleased to provide scholarships, grants, and awards to help assist students with tuition cost.

 Financial Aid Information

-All students requesting financial aid must submit a completed Free Application for Federal Student Aid (FAFSA), click here to read instructions on how to fill out the FAFSA.
+All students requesting financial aid must submit a completed Free Application for Federal Student Aid (FAFSA), click here to download and view instructions on how to fill out the FAFSA.
 Completion of the FAFSA gives Charlotte Christian College and Theological Seminary (CCCTS) an impartial evaluation of the applicant’s financial need and submits the information to the Department of Education for determination of federal eligibility.
 All students applying for any federal or need-based CCCTS aid will be required to complete a FAFSA unless disqualified due to citizenship.
 Non-citizen applicants are not eligible for federal aid and should contact the Financial Aid Office for financial aid application information.
 No funds will be awarded until CCCTS has received a valid FAFSA, Master Promissory Note, Entrance Counseling Confirmation and the student has been admitted to the college/seminary.

 Priority System and Deadlines